br3ndonland/inboard/docs/environment.md

 !!! info

-    As described in the [Uvicorn docs](https://www.uvicorn.org), "Uvicorn includes a Gunicorn worker class allowing you to run ASGI applications, with all of Uvicorn's performance benefits, while also giving you Gunicorn's fully-featured process management."
+    As originally described in the Uvicorn docs, "Uvicorn includes a Gunicorn worker class allowing you to run ASGI applications, with all of Uvicorn's performance benefits, while also giving you Gunicorn's fully-featured process management."

+    Uvicorn deprecated the workers module in version 0.30.0.
+It is now available here at `inboard.gunicorn_workers`.

 `PROCESS_MANAGER`